papadavis47/lindas-math-game/README.md

 * Increase the number of math problems per "choice", multiplication, division, etc.

 * After the user types in the answer it will either display that the answer was correct or incorrect - then it will ask if they want to see the answer to the question.
 They can choose to see the answer or not.

-* Either way, there will be a button to click to move onto the next question.

 * Find a way to work with an API of some kind - in some way